Do you have online tutorials?

 Do you plan to release a DVD or instructional book?

-I just wrote a book for Random House that will be out in the fall of 2014.
+I just wrote a book for Random House that will be out Nov 4th!
 You can now pre-order it on Amazon!